vuongducphuong/documentation/content/applications/general/search.rst

 Tìm kiếm và lọc dữ liệu
 =========================

-Odoo uses filters to include only the most relevant records depending on the purpose of the view you are on.
+Leansoft uses filters to include only the most relevant records depending on the purpose of the view you are on.
 However, you can edit the default filter or search for specific values.

 .. _search/preconfigured-filters: